adri567/CheesyChart/README.md

  ```

-### All set up possibilities with its standard values 🔥
+### All setup possibilities with its standard values 🔥

  ```swift
 name: String = "" // Name of the coin or stock